Governance, productivity and economic development: Existence of equilibrium

 \section{Existence of equilibrium}

-The equilibrium defined in Definition \ref{def-equilibrium-2}, involves externalities and endogenous transfers ($T_1$ is endogenous), which makes the task of establishing its existence non-trivial.
-This section aims at proving its existence by two steps.
-First, given government tax revenues $T_0,T_1$, we prove the existence and uniqueness of a competitive equilibrium.
-This equilibrium is continuous in $(T_0,T_1)$.
+The equilibrium defined in Definition \ref{def-equilibrium-2} involves externalities and endogenous transfers, which makes the task of establishing its existence non-trivial.
+This section aims to prove its existence in two steps.
+First, given government tax revenues $T_0$ and $T_1$, we prove the existence and uniqueness of a competitive equilibrium.
+This equilibrium is continuous in $(T_0, T_1)$.
 Moreover, it generates tax revenues for the government.
-Secondly, using the Brouwer fixed point theorem, we prove the existence of a couple ($T_0^*,T_1^*)$ so that the equilibrium associated with this couple generates government's revenues which are exactly ($T_0^*,T_1^*$).
+Secondly, using the Brouwer fixed point theorem, we prove the existence of a couple ($T_0^*, T_1^*$) so that the equilibrium associated with this couple generates the government's revenues, which are exactly ($T_0^*, T_1^*$).
 So, there exists a political-economic equilibrium with transfers and innovation in Definition \ref{def-equilibrium-2}.

-Let us start by introducing the notion of the competitive equilibrium given government intervention $T_0,T_1,D_0$.
+\paragraph{Step 1.} Let us start by introducing the notion of the competitive equilibrium given government intervention $(T_0, T_1, D_0)$.